kristopherjohnson/bitsybasic/_reference/clear.md

 ## Details

-The `CLEAR` command erases any stored program and sets the values of all variables and array elements to zero.
+The `CLEAR` command erases the stored program and sets the values of all variables and array elements to zero.

 If a program was running, the interpreter will return to command mode.